 For more than a century, Automotive Training Center, also known as ATC, has turned hard working students into industry leaders.
-From our beginnings in Philadelphia to our current standing as one of the area’s most well respected technical schools, ATC has always been dedicated to providing our students the best learning experience possible.
+From our beginnings in Philadelphia to our current standing as one of the area’s well respected technical schools, ATC has always been dedicated to providing our students the best learning experience possible.

 Automotive Training Center is established as a division of Spring Garden College in Philadelphia, PA.

 Spring Garden College purchases separate facilities for Automotive Training Center (ATC) on North 17th Street in Philadelphia to accommodate the post World War II growth of the automotive and diesel program.

 ATC relocates and constructs a new 25,000 square-foot facility with 10 specialized automotive shops and classrooms on a five acre campus in Exton, PA, a suburban community 30 miles west of Philadelphia.